 Time clock theft happens when employees manipulate timesheets to get paid for more hours than they actually worked.

-This usually takes two forms:
+This usually takes three forms:

 Rounding handwritten timesheets: An employee works from 9:07 to 4:52 but records 9:00 to 5:00, ensuring they’re paid for a full day.
+Paper timesheets are the simplest way for employees to steal time because there’s minimal oversight.

 Exploiting time clock rounding rules: With automated clocks, if 5:07 rounds down to 5:00 but 5:08 rounds up to 5:15, an employee might linger near the clock to gain extra paid minutes.